tiagobalabuch/synapse-link/Labs/Deploy/Readme.md

 ## Azure Services used in this lab

-There will be a few resources to support an Azure Synapse link for CosmosDB:
+There will be a few resources to support an Azure Synapse link:

 - An Azure Resource Group
 - An Azure Synapse Workspace
-- An Azure Synapse SQL Pool **rever**
+- An Azure Synapse SQL Pool
 - An Azure Synapse Spark Pool
 - An Azure Data Lake Storage Gen2 account
 - A key vault to store the secrets